TomLi515/Code_Samples/README.md

 ## Files

-For a detailed report, please refer to the final project paper. / For **Classifying Multiple Sentiment Classes:** section, please refer to sentiment_classification.ipynb/ For **Segmenting Movie Review Sentences According to Various Aspects:** section, please refer to sentence preprocessing & aspect-segmentation.ipynb./
+For a detailed report, please refer to the final project paper. \
+For **Classifying Multiple Sentiment Classes:** section, please refer to sentiment_classification.ipynb\
+For **Segmenting Movie Review Sentences According to Various Aspects:** section, please refer to sentence preprocessing & aspect-segmentation.ipynb.\
 Thanks for your time to review the code and the project!